 When taking classes online to complete high school, you might think that you’d lose the attention you get from your teachers at a traditional high school.
 But at James Madison High School, you’d be wrong!

-Despite offering classes that are 100% online, JMHS has dedicated faculty members that are willing to answer any question.
+Classes may be online, but JMHS has dedicated faculty members available to answer students' questions.
 Don’t believe us?
-Just ask student Gary Pierre, who had plenty to say about his experience with JMHS and its faculty.
+Just ask student Gary Pierre, who had lots to say about his experience with JMHS and its faculty.

 “Even if you are doing online high school, you still want to have contact with your teachers,” said Pierre, who originally hails from Haiti.
 “In my experience, JMHS has amazing teachers that are happy to answer your questions.”